HSA Home Warranty Review

 The Competition: HSA Home Warranty vs. Home Warranty of America

 HSA Home Warranty and Home Warranty of America both have 24/7 claims service and comprehensive basic coverage (HSA offers basic coverage 20 home components/systems and Home Warranty of America covers 23).
 Home Warranty of America’s plan prices range from $493 to $600 yearly while plans for HSA Home Warranty range from $400 to $600 depending on location and plan.
 HSA Home Warranty offers standard coverage for lack of maintenance, water heater sediment, and rust and corrosion.
 Home Warranty of America does not list exclusions or terms & conditions on its website so it is unclear whether or not these items are excluded from coverage.
-HSA Home Warranty and both have “B” ratings with the Better Business Bureau.
+HSA Home Warranty, through its parent company, and Home Warranty of America both have “B” ratings with the Better Business Bureau.

 If you will soon be buying a home, HSA Home Warranty offers one of the most comprehensive plans around with reasonable prices.
 Many items are covered in their basic plan than are excluded from many other home warranties (conditions, lack of maintenance, water heater sediment, and rust and corrosion.)